History, M.A.

 Semester Hours Required For Degree: 30

 The History M.A. prepares students for success in an array of professional and academic careers.
-Choosing one of three specialized tracks, students can pursue their passion for the past while developing their critical thinking, communication, and leadership skills.
+By choosing one of three specialized tracks, students can pursue their passion for the past while developing their critical thinking, communication, and leadership skills.
 The traditional history track offers students a broad survey of American and European history.
 In this track, students hone their research and writing skills through archival inquiry as they develop a unique piece of scholarship.
 The public history track is designed for students with a strong interest in applying historical research and knowledge to address a variety of contemporary needs, issues, and audiences.
 Through coursework and applied experiences, students in this track develop theoretical frameworks and foundational competencies and complete internships in one of the region’s many cultural institutions.
 Students in the interdisciplinary maritime and coastal history track, draw on UWF's strength in maritime, coastal, and Atlantic history and heritage studies.
 In this interdisciplinary track, students complete coursework in history and anthropology while having the opportunity to complete academic and applied internships that increase opportunities for professional employment or Ph.D. studies.

 Admission Requirements